julzerinos/school-shootings-analysis/docs/_content/cultural_response.md

 ## Google search trends for school shootings

 An example of this behavior is the frequency of Google searches for the keywords "school shooting" over the past years.
-While Google does not provide exact search numbers, the relative proportions allows a reasonable conclusion on the popularity of the search term.
+While Google does not provide exact search numbers, the relative proportions allow a reasonable conclusion on the popularity of the search term.

 The four largest-impact school shootings to date are
  * `Columbine High School`, April 1999 - commonly regarded to as the first mass school shooting (which by FBI definition, it is not - ["Columbine Wasn't The First Mass School Shooting", *Bustle*](https://www.bustle.com/articles/141151-was-columbine-the-first-school-shooting-in-the-united-states-sue-klebold-finally-speaks-out-on)) with a casualty count of 34 (`13 deaths`).